 In a low-key product retooling, Apple quietly released to distributors and retail chains a dual-processor version of their phenomenally successful PowerBook G4 Titanium product.
 Sporting an identical, inch-thin profile, the 5.1 pound notebooks are now shipping in either dual-500 or dual-633 MHz configurations.

-Copyright © Donato R. Vytiaco and donvy.com 1996-2017.
+Copyright © Donato R. Vytiaco and donvy.com 1996-2018.
 Copyright of articles and photos are owned by their respective owners.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear attribution and/or credit is given to the original authors/owners and/or Donato R. Vytiaco and donvy.com with appropriate and specific direction to the original content as I have done so.
+Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or original source is strictly prohibited.
+Excerpts and links may be used, provided that full and clear attribution and/or credit is given to the original authors/owners and/or Donato R. Vytiaco and donvy.com with appropriate and specific direction to the original content as I have tried to do so.